Email pitch templates are a starting point - guidelines to help you get going. We always recommend tweaking them to match your brand’s tone of voice.

 Good to knows:

-If the editor provided a returns date when requesting the samples, wait 7-10 days after that date before following up.
-If no returns date was given, allow 3-4 weeks from the date you sent the item(s) before reaching out.
+If an editor provides a return date, wait 7-10 days after that date before following up.
+If no date is given, allow 3-4 weeks from when you sent the samples.Keep follow-ups clear and easy to reference

-When following up, reply within the original email thread with attachments visible, so the editor can quickly reference your initial email and all relevant details.
+When you follow up, reply within the original email thread and keep attachments visible so editors can quickly find all the details they need.

 Responding to advertorial template